Geontech/docker-redhawk-swarm/README.md

-# Docker Compose Redhawk
+# Docker Redhawk Swarm

-This repository contains a redhawk.yml file and supporting files for deploying a full [Redhawk](http://geontech.com/redhawk-sdr/) application on a Docker Stack.
+This repository contains Docker Compose files for deploying a full [Redhawk](http://geontech.com/redhawk-sdr/) application on a Docker Stack.

 ## Prerequisites

 ### Docker

-This guide requires that you have installed Docker CE and Docker Compose on each machine that you are using to launch the Redhawk application.
+This guide requires that you have installed Docker CE and Docker Compose on each machine that you are using to launch the [Redhawk](http://geontech.com/redhawk-sdr/) application.
 For the purposes of following along with the command syntax in this guide, you should have a Linux-based operating system and the `docker` daemon should be configured to run with administrative privileges.
 Docker CE version `17.03.1-ce` and Docker Compose version `1.15.0` were used for this guide.

 * See the guide [here](https://docs.docker.com/engine/installation/) to install Docker CE.
 * See the guide [here](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to configure the `docker` daemon to have administrative privileges.
 * See the guide [here](https://docs.docker.com/compose/install/) to install Docker Compose.

-### Images
+### Docker Images

-The following [Redhawk](http://geontech.com/redhawk-sdr/) images are used by the redhawk.yml file.
-These images should either be available locally (see our post [here](http://geontech.com/introduction-docker-redhawk/) on how to build them), you should have internet access to the Geon Technologies' Docker Hub [registry](https://hub.docker.com/u/geontech/dashboard/), or you should have access to another registry that contains these images.
+The following Redhawk images are used to create the Docker Stacks.
+These images are pulled from Geon Technologies' Docker Hub [registry](https://hub.docker.com/u/geontech/dashboard/).
+Internet access to this registry is all you need!

+> Note: If your machines do not have internet access, setup a local Docker registry server using the guide [here](https://docs.docker.com/registry/deploying/), use our guide [here](http://geontech.com/introduction-docker-redhawk/) to build the images, and then push the images to the local registry server.
+You will need to tag the images with a prefix containing the hostname and port of the local registry instead of `geontech/` before pushing the images (i.e. `computer1:5000/redhawk-omniserver`).

 * `geontech/redhawk-omniserver`
 * `geontech/redhawk-domain`